mojodojodev/mojodojo.dev/mojo_team_answers.md

 Mojo is built directly on top of existing compiler technologies like LLVM, which means you can produce object files, libraries, and executables (via the CLI).
 The Mojo Playground environment is different, however, since it uses our JIT.

 Good deployability is a core part of Mojo's language design e.g. [our matmul implementation is ~100kb](https://www.modular.com/blog/the-worlds-fastest-unified-matrix-multiplication)

+### Compile to Shared Library
+Yes, it can be compiled as a shared library, no problem.
+We're not prioritizing this right now, but we'll enable this at some point

 ### Binary Size
 For Mojo, it depends on what you do - doing simple math is a couple kilobytes for final binary, doing something "heavy" like printing hello world pushes into 240K or so.
 We can definitely do better in hello world though, a bunch of stuff isn't getting stripped.